Zlatko Dalić: Al Hilal

 On 3 May 2012, Dalić signed a contract with Saudi Arabian club Al-Hilal to manage their B team.
 On 30 January, Al-Hilal agreed with Dalić to coach the first team following the sacking of Antoine Kombouaré.
 On 9 February 2013, he made his managerial debut with Al-Hilal against his old club Al-Faisaly in the semi-final of the 2012–13 Saudi Crown Prince Cup.
 Dalić eventually led Al-Hilal to the cup title–the team's sixth consecutive win–which was also Dalić's second major title in his coaching career.
-During the 2013–14 season, he was the main candidate for the position of sports director at Croatian powerhouse Hajduk Split, but turned down the offer from one of the biggest clubs in Croatian football.
+During the 2013–14 season, he was the main candidate for the position of sports director at Croatian club Hajduk Split.